 In addition, be cognizant of cultural misunderstandings that may inadvertently cause offense or language barriers within your message.
 You may even consider translating/localizing your copy into languages other than English.

 When you’re marketing to multicultural communities, it’s important to understand the reasoning behind the data.
-An example of this is knowing why Asian Americans are 22% more likely than the general population to make an online purchase [source].
-The main reason returns to the importance of cultural connections: Shopping online allows them to access products from Asia that may be difficult to find in the United States.[source].
-Understand reasoning like this, and your brand can find ways to market to and gain relevance with multicultural communities.
+An example of this is knowing why Asian Americans are 22% more likely than the general population to make an online purchase.1 The main reason returns to the importance of cultural connections: Shopping online allows them to access products from Asia that may be difficult to find in the United States.2 Understand reasoning like this, and your brand can find ways to market to and gain relevance with multicultural communities.

-- Be Inclusive on YouTube
+6 Be inclusive on YouTube

 By being thoughtful in your multicultural marketing, the main message you put out to the world will be inclusive of all cultures to ensure that no person feels excluded from your brand.
 Your customers will feel that they are represented and recognized, which will help your business be relevant to everyone.